 River Vista Development - Project includes construction of apartments and commercial retail on the west bank of the Arkansas River between Douglas and 1st Street.

 Traffic Impact: The path along the west bank of the Arkansas River is closed between 1st Street and Douglas.
 The sidewalk on the south side of First Street is closed between McLean and Waco.
 Pedestrians will be detoured south to Douglas.

 Mosley & Rock Island Paving - This project will upgrade the area to current Old Town standards which will include brick streets and sidewalks, streetlights, trash receptacles, and landscaping planters.
 The project will also construct storm water improvements and include water main replacement.

-Traffic Impact: Mosley is closed to through traffic between 2nd & 3rd St. 3rd St. is reduced to one lane westbound at Mosley.
+Traffic Impact: Mosley is closed to through traffic between 2nd & 3rd St. 3rd St.

 None at this time

 Pavement Cut Repairs